ramos-04/gitops-scaling/README.md

      2. AWS CLI
      3. Kubectl
      4. Lens(optional)
-- Please make sure AWS CLI and Terraform software are authenticated with your AWS Cloud account across which you wish to provision the cloud resources.
+- Please make sure AWS CLI and Terraform software are authenticated with your AWS Cloud account across which you wish to provision cloud resources.

 ## AWS Account Creation